Zoulou95/Projet-Info4-CY-MI5A/README.md

 ├── 📄 Rapport_Projet_Info_P2MI5-A.pdf
 ```

-## Overview
+## Page overview

 - `base_style.css` is the default style sheet for all other pages: it defines their structure and the style of the navigation bar and footers.

-- `presentation_style.css` is the default style sheet for all presentation pages located in `/destination`.
+- `trip_style.css` is the default style sheet for all trips presentation pages.

-- The page `index.html` is the default home page when you arrive on the website.
+- The page `index.php` is the default home page when you arrive on the website.
 It contains the website presentation and redirects to more specific search pages.
 It contains a registration form and an account creation form.

-- `admin_panel.html` is used to manage user accounts.
+- `admin_panel.php` is used to manage user accounts.
 It presents a list of registered users and buttons to modify a property of each user (e.g. VIP customer, banning of the customer who would no longer be able to buy trips, etc.).

-- `advanced_search.html` is a travel search page with several filter fields (dates, locations, options, price, etc.).
+- `advanced_search.php` is a travel search page with several filter fields (dates, locations, options, price, etc.).

-- `search.html` includes an integrated quick-search field for sorting trips by destination.
+- `search.php` includes an integrated quick-search field for sorting trips by destination.

-- `userpage.html` displays a logged-in user's own profile with buttons for modifying the various fields (name, email, etc.).
+- `trip.php` is the display page for trips and their characteristics.
+This page allows users to plan their trip and modify each stage to select activities and hotels.
+The display of this page depends on the id of the trip to be displayed, present in the `trip_data.json` file.

-- `userpage_security.html` allows the user to modify his password.
+- `userpage.php` displays a logged-in user's own profile with buttons for modifying the various fields (name, email, etc.).

-**NOTE** : this page is temporary, we will integrate the security page into `userpage.html` when we get to phase 2 (JavaScript).
+- `userpage_security.php` allows the user to modify his password.

-- The presentations pages in the `/destinations` folder are used to display and present the various holidays available and their characteristics (price, user ratings, etc.).
+**NOTE** : this page is temporary, we will integrate the security page into `userpage.html` when we get to phase 3 (JavaScript).